mmoran0032/defense/script.md

 The range of possible values are the acceptances for the separator and must be verified experimentally across a range of rigidity values.

-## Importance of Acceptances
+### Importance of Acceptances

-**REWRITE**
+Having these acceptances hold for a variety of value sis important, because we want to eliminate St. George as a potential source of error.
+We are trying to show that any produced recoil will make it to the final detector system, and ideally none of the incident beam particles.
+Since those recoils may be emitted from the target with a wide range of values based on the kinematics of the reaction, that's also why we have our acceptances.

+Showing the acceptances hold is extremely important once we start performing reactions, where those extremely rare recoil particles can be vastly outnumbered by the incident beam.
+When measuring off-resonance regions of the cross section, this becomes even more important due to the lower count rates.

+Since every single combination of rigidities can't conceivably be verified independently, we'd like to verify the acceptances at enough different values so that we can scale St. George between those values.
+If we've done this properly, St. George will retain its acceptance properties at the new values.

 The process of actual probing the parameter space is called...

 ## Commissioning

-...commissioning the separator.
-In commisssioning, the characteristics of the separator are explored and determined through a variety of methods to ensure that the separator will work as it was designed to do under experimental conditions.
+...commissioning the separator, where we verify that the separator will work as it was designed to do under experimental conditions.

-## Types of Commissioning
+### Types of Commissioning

 Our goal for commissioning is to transport 100% of the particles to the final detector plane.
 For an experiment, these particles will be the